-This Rule has been amended by adding subsection (E), which provides form the filing of amicus curiae briefs.
+This Rule was amended in 2016 by adding subsection (E), which provides form the filing of amicus curiae briefs.
 The presiding administrative law judge must request the filing of amicus briefs or must grant leave to file them.
 The subsection is based upon SCACR 223.